vanshgarg110505/carpooling-MERN/README.md

-# 🚖 Uber Clone - MERN Stack Application
+# 🚖 Ride Sync - MERN Stack Application

-A **fully functional Uber Clone** built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+A **fully functional Carpooling Web Application** built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 This project allows users to register, book rides, and provides captains (drivers) with ride management features.
 Real-time location tracking, Google Maps integration, authentication, and dynamic UI components are all included to give a complete Uber-like experience.

 ## 🌟 **Features**